tylervasse/Teiknical-Teiko/README.md

 ### Overview (Part 2)

-- Interactive frequency table showing relative frequency (%) of each cell population per sample, with sortable columns, full-precision percentages, and paginated output
+- Interactive frequency table showing relative frequency (%) of each cell population per sample, with sortable columns, full-precision percentages, and a scrollable view
 - Sidebar filters for project, condition, response, treatment, sample type, and sample name search with range input (e.g. `s001-s050`)
 - CSV export of the filtered view